sebranchett/old-TUDlife/_posts/2018-06-25-Deep-Learning-Workshop.markdown

 # Acknowledgements
 Thank you to colleague [Julie Beardsell](https://www.tudelft.nl/staff/j.a.beardsell/) for editing this blog and adding the introductory paragraph.

-The header image is from: <http://www.texample.net/tikz/examples/neural-network/> and is used under the [Creative Commons Attribution 2.5 international license](https://creativecommons.org/licenses/by/2.5/).
+The neural network image is from: <http://www.texample.net/tikz/examples/neural-network/> and is used under the [Creative Commons Attribution 2.5 international license](https://creativecommons.org/licenses/by/2.5/).

 The pie-chart was created using Google forms.